mainej/schema-voyager/doc/datomic-inference.md

 ### standalone

 You can also use `:datomic/infer` with [`schema-voyager.cli/standalone`](/doc/installation-and-usage.md).
-However, this it isn't recommended, because `standalone` is designed to run whenever your schema updates.
+However, this isn't recommended, because `standalone` is designed to run whenever your schema updates.
 If it is ever run against a production database with inference enabled, you may experience the problems described above.

 ## Future work